Customs@SG Mobile & Web Application

 1. What is this Customs@SG Mobile App about?

 Customs@SG is a mobile app developed by Singapore Customs to provide travellers and members of the public with a more convenient way to interact with us.
-The app has three modules: (a) Goods to Declare module; (2) Tip-off module; and (3) Feedback module.
+The app has two modules: Goods to Declare module and Feedback module.

 The Goods to Declare module allows you to declare and pay, not more than 3 days before your arrival in Singapore, the duty and/or GST on the goods that you will be bringing into Singapore.

 The Feedback module allows you to provide feedback or submit queries on Customs matters to us.